toddcf/toddcf-author/README.md

 - Delete app.js and remove any unused links to it if it is unused.
 - Delete waypoint.js and remove any unused links to it if it is unused.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
+- All CSS files: Reduce any possible rules to single line.

 ### Deployment